NeuroTechX/ntx_slack_archive/devices.md

  ><http://foc.us|foc.us> doesnt do fNIRS.
 Do they?
 They do tDCS (tCS) and recently added EEG, but fNIRS thatd be new information for me.

+5/23/2017 10:55 AM

+ **benjamindeleener** :

+ >yannick seems like the focus EEG Dev Kit has fNIRS capabilities, as they sell fNIRS sensors along with the kit: <https://world.foc.us/eeg>